 Ancillary Analysis

 An alternative explanation for the longitudinal relation between SES and academic achievement is that ego-resiliency is a moderator (not a mediator) of this longitudinal association.
 We investigated this hypothesis using a moderated linear regression carried out in Mplus to deal with missing data using FIML and using single indicators (corrected for unreliability), instead of observed variables, as principal predictors.
-SES, ego-resiliency and their interaction (i.e., SES*ego-resiliency) were used as predictors of academic achievement at T2, controlling for academic achievement at T1.
+SES, ego-resiliency, and their interaction (i.e., SES*ego-resiliency) were used as predictors of academic achievement at T2, controlling for academic achievement at T1.
 All variables were centered around their means before being included in the analysis.
 Given that this model resulted in a saturated path analytic model, it resulted in a perfect fit to the data.
 The prediction of achievement at T2 by the interaction of SES with ego-resiliency was not significant.
 Instead, achievement at T2 was significantly, positively predicted only by SES (.17, p = .015) and being female (.20, p < .0001).

 Discussion